Cottard-Faraud/AR-Map/README.md

 # AR-Map

 This project was created in 1 week.
 The goal was to test out Vuforia in a AR map of a shopping mall's floor application.
+Developped for android.

 Demo : <br>
 ![AR-Map](https://github.com/Cottard-Faraud/AR-Map/blob/main/Assets/Misc/AR-Map-Demo.gif)